DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 If using unmodified KernelShark, couplebreak cannot be turned on and nap rectangles will not have the option to have their outlines be the same color as the owner task of a sched/sched_switch event.

-No other dependencies are necessary, except the standard libraries of C and C++.
+No other dependencies are necessary, except the standard libraries of C and C++ and Doxygen for documentation.

 ## Build and install only this plugin